ethan-ss-nyder/FRC6090-2020/README.md

 The official repository of Team 6090's 2020 infinite recharge code, vision, and dashboard configurations.

 ## Versions Table
 These tables store the latest versions of the software we use.
+Note that these are the latest versions *that work with FRC and WpiLib*.

 | Vendor Libraries | Latest Known Version |
 |------------------|----------------------|